ruslanaprus/goit-academy-dev-hw11/README.md

 The application provides the following functionalities:

-1. **Display Current Time**: Displays the current time for a given timezone parameter.
-If no time zone is provided, the application defaults to UTC.
+1. **Display Current Time**: Shows you the time in the time zone you choose.
+If you don’t specify one, it defaults to UTC—like a cat that always knows where the sun is.
-2. **Time Zone Validation**: Validates the timezone parameter using `TimezoneValidateFilter`, retrieves the time zone from cookies if available.
-If the timezone is invalid, an error message is displayed.
+2. **Time Zone Validation**: Checks if the time zone is valid using `TimezoneValidateFilter`.
+If it’s not, it’ll use a cookie-stored time zone if it finds one.
-3. **Display Cat Activities**: Based on the time of day, displays different cat images and corresponding activity messages.
+3. **Display Cat Activities**: Shows different cat images and activities based on the time of day—like naps, playtime, or midnight zoomies.
-4. **Cookie Storage**: Stores the last selected time zone in a cookie.
+4. **Cookie Storage**: Remembers your chosen time zone in a cookie for the next time you visit.
-5. **Error Handling**: If the timezone parameter is missing or incorrect, the user is shown a descriptive error page.
+5. **Error Handling**: Shows an intimidating, but cute error message if the time zone isn’t quite right.
-6. **Formatted Time**: Displays the time in the format `yyyy-MM-dd HH:mm:ss` along with the UTC offset.
+6. **Formatted Time**: Displays the time in `yyyy-MM-dd HH:mm:ss` format, including the UTC offset.

 ## Usage Instructions